Coke (fuel): Sources

 Bituminous coal must meet a set of criteria for use as coking coal, determined by particular coal assay techniques.
 These include moisture content, ash content, sulphur content, volatile content, tar, and plasticity.
-This blending is targeted at producing a coke of appropriate strength (generally measured by coke strength after reaction), while losing an appropriate amount of mass.
-Other blending considerations include ensuring the coke doesn't swell too much during production and destroy the coke oven through excessive wall pressures.
+The goal is to achieve a blend of coal that when processed will produce a coke of appropriate strength (generally measured by coke strength after reaction), while losing an appropriate amount of mass.
+Other blending considerations include ensuring the coke will not swell too much during production and destroy the coke oven through excessive wall pressures.

 The greater the volatile matter in coal, the more by-product can be produced.
 It is generally considered that levels of 26–29% of volatile matter in the coal blend are good for coking purposes.
-Thus different types of coal are proportionally blended to reach acceptable levels of volatility before the coking process begins.
+Thus, different types of coal are proportionally blended to reach acceptable levels of volatility before the coking process begins.
 If the range of coal types is too great, the resulting coke is of widely varying strength and ash content, and is usually unsaleable, although in some cases it may be sold as an ordinary heating fuel.
-As the coke has lost its volatile matter, it cannot be coked again.
+As coke has already lost its volatile matter, it cannot be coked again.

 Coking coal is different from thermal coal, but arises from the same basic coal-forming process.
-Coking coal has different macerals from thermal coal, i.e. different forms of the compressed and fossilized vegetative matter that comprise the coal.
+Coking coal has different macerals from thermal coal, i.e. different forms of the compressed and fossilized vegetative matter that compose the coal.
 The different macerals arise from different mixtures of the plant species, and variations of the conditions under which the coal has formed.
 Coking coal is graded according to its ash percentage-by-weight after burning: